-Western Michigan University’s Haworth College of Business is dedicated to the career readiness and professional development that result in 94 percent of our undergraduate business students launching satisfying careers within three months of graduation.
-Students participate in innovative curricular and co-curricular programs, working with career advisors, alumni and faculty members throughout their college experience to develop their professional acumen.
+Western Michigan University’s Haworth College of Business is dedicated to career readiness.
+In fact, 9 of 10 business students are employed or in graduate school within three months of earning their degrees.
+Students participate in innovative curricular and co-curricular programs, working with career advisors, alumni and professors throughout their college experience to develop their professional skills.

 - Business etiquette dinners

 - Speaker series

 The Zhang Career Center assists students with career exploration, major exploration, and the internship or job search process.
 In addition to providing career development events, online resources and printed materials, career advisors are available by appointment or during drop-in hours.
 Contact the Zhang Career Center for more information.